 System costs are full turnkey, which means we include everything from equipment, labor, warranty and paperwork required for you to start generating solar power.
 We always conduct a site visit prior to finalizing a quotation to give you cost certainty on a project.

-We are a team of passionate solar professionals that have completed hundreds of projects across Eastern Canada, large and small.
+We are a team of passionate solar professionals that have completed hundreds of projects across Nova Scotia, large and small.
 We have the experience to ensure your project is designed correctly and built to last.

 Our pion racking is rated for 250 miles per hour wind.
 All our systems have engineering stamps to back up the load on your house due to added weight ensuring the structure is capable.